 We've put together 4 great printables and some awesome ideas to help you create a United States Unit Study that can be used for United States history, patriotic lessons, or just some fun activity time during school breaks.
 You can make this one brief unit study, or can stretch it out over time covering each state in detail.
 The possibilities are endless for your homeschool classroom.
 Click the image of the printable to open it in a new window & print!

-Since my husband travels for work, I've found that studying the state he is in helps the kids stay connected with him.
+Since the boys' father travels for work, I've found that studying the state he is in helps the kids stay connected with him.
 It also makes it easy for me to decide what state to work on next!
 If you have family that lives out of state, you could choose to do your own state first and then work on where your family lives.
 If you don't, you could focus on places you'd like to travel or things that would appeal to your child.
 I have one that is dinosaur obsessed, so he really liked learning about Colorado.
 If you have a kiddo that is interested in space, they may like to learn about the Kennedy Space Center while learning about Florida or the Johnson Space Center during a unit study on Texas.

 Free Homeschool Curriculum: United States Unit Study